SoftUni/Programming-Basics-Book-Java-EN/chapter-11-tricks-and-hacks.md

 # Chapter 11.
 Tricks and Hacks

-In the current chapter, we are going to see some tricks, hacks and techniques, which will make our work with C# easier in the IntelliJ IDEA.
+In the current chapter, we are going to see some tricks, hacks, and techniques, which will make our work with C# easier in the IntelliJ IDEA.
 In particular, we will see:

 * How to properly **format our code**
 * Conventions for **naming elements in the code**